 Operating Assistance to Cultural Organizations

-The Operating Assistance to Cultural Organizations program supports the ongoing operations of established organizations and the programs and services that contribute to the development and sustainability Nova Scotia’s arts and culture communities.
+The objective of the Operating Assistance to Cultural Organizations Program is to support the ongoing operations of established organizations and the programs and services that contribute to the development and sustainability Nova Scotia’s arts and culture communities.
 The types of organizations that receive assistance include those that produce cultural product, own or manage cultural facilities, provide service to the cultural sector or produce a cultural festival or event.
 These organizations are fundamental to the vitality of cultural life in Nova Scotia either as primary producers, enablers or developers of cultural activity.

 Specifically, the program provides investment in the core operational and programmatic costs of organizations whose mandate supports: